-When time is money, comparing lenders to find the best deal on a small business loan can be too costly.
-A good business loan broker can save you the hours of work and potentially land you an offer you might not find on your own.
-But they aren’t free – and there are some red flags you should watch out for.
+When time is money, finding the right business loan by yourself can be too costly.
+A good business loan broker can save you the hours of work and potentially land you an offer you might not have found on your own.
+But there are some things you should consider before applying with a broker.

 What does a business loan broker do?

-A business loan broker is a professional that helps businesses find financing.
-Brokers act as the middle man and take your business loan application to different lenders and come back to you with potential loan offers.
-Once you agree to the loan, brokers often handle repayments.
+A business loan broker is a company that helps businesses find financing.
+Acting as the intermediary, a broker takes your business loan application to different lenders and comes back to you with loan offers.
+Once you agree to the loan, the broker often handles repayments.
 Throughout the whole process, your broker can also be a resource for any questions you have about business financing.

 How could working with a business loan broker benefit me?